Back to DWU AI Articles

 Developer: Dermody Properties (DP RTA Stead, LLC) | MDA Executed: December 2016

-Reno-Stead's MDA with Dermody Properties is the gold standard for structured non-aero development.
-The agreement grants exclusive development rights across five phases totaling approximately 1,701 acres on Reno-Stead's 5,000-acre general aviation campus.
+Reno-Stead's MDA with Dermody Properties demonstrates a structured approach compared to the parcel-by-parcel leasing common at general aviation airports, granting rights on 1,701 acres of Reno-Stead's general aviation campus.
 The 45-year term (10 years + seven 5-year renewals) provides developer certainty while maintaining airport control through regular renewal gates and financial checkpoints.

 Ground Lease Mechanics: Individual ground leases are 50 years per phase.
 Initial Phase I rent was set at $0.13 per square foot, calculated as 8% cap on fair market value ($1.60/sf).
 Rents escalate biennially at the lesser of 2% annually or CPI, with a floor (no downward adjustment).
-Every ten years, the airport engages an MAI-certified appraiser for FMV reappraisal, but again, no downward adjustment is allowed—a feature that protects long-term tenant economics.
+Every ten years, the airport engages an MAI-certified appraiser for FMV reappraisal; Reno-Stead's terms prohibit downward adjustment, a mechanism that is designed to support long-term tenant economics.

 Revenue Participation: Dermody retains a 20% IRR on development capital.
 The airport captures 33% of all net sale proceeds above that return threshold.
-This mechanism—unique among the case studies—aligns developer and airport incentives on value creation while allowing the airport to share in upside.
+This mechanism—not present in the Phoenix-Mesa, DFW, or Boise case studies reviewed here—is structured to align developer and airport incentives toward value creation while providing the airport an opportunity to share in upside.
 If a fully-leased industrial facility sells at a premium to replacement cost, the airport participates.

 Infrastructure: The developer funds 100% of off-site and on-site infrastructure.
-Moya Boulevard extension, a critical piece for Phase connectivity, was completed in November 2025 using private capital and bond financing.
+Moya Boulevard extension connecting Phases I-II per Dermody press release (Nov 2025) was completed in November 2025 using private capital and bond financing.
 No airport capital required.

-Market Flexibility: A 15% vacancy exception clause allows the developer a 12-month extension on rent escalation dates if market conditions deteriorate—a practical safety valve absent from many MDAs.
+Market Flexibility: A 15% vacancy exception clause allows the developer a 12-month extension on rent escalation dates if market conditions deteriorate—a feature segregating market risk by phase, as opposed to the Phoenix-Mesa, DFW, and Boise structures reviewed here.

-Cross-Default Firewall: An unusual and important feature: failure to perform in one phase does not trigger default in others.
-Phases are segregated for financial and performance purposes, reducing domino-risk if one market segment weakens.
+Cross-Default Firewall: A feature segregating phases for financial and performance purposes: failure to perform in one phase does not trigger default in others, reducing domino-risk if one market segment weakens.

 Phoenix-Mesa Gateway Airport (IWA): Dual-Developer Model